San Francisco weighs 1st US city ban on e-cigarette sales

-SAN FRANCISCO — San Francisco supervisors are considering Tuesday whether to move the city toward becoming the first in the United States to ban all sales of electronic cigarettes as part of an effort to crack down on youth vaping.
+SAN FRANCISCO — San Francisco supervisors are considering whether to move the city toward becoming the first in the United States to ban all sales of electronic cigarettes to crack down on youth vaping.

-Supervisors will weigh a ban on the sale and distribution of e-cigarettes in San Francisco until the U.S. Food and Drug Administration completes a review of the effects of e-cigarettes on public health, as well as ban manufacturing e-cigarettes on city property.
+Supervisors on Tuesday were set to weigh a ban on the sale and distribution of e-cigarettes in San Francisco until the U.S. Food and Drug Administration completes a review of the effects of e-cigarettes on public health, as well as ban manufacturing e-cigarettes on city property.

-If supervisors approve the ban Tuesday, the measures will require a subsequent vote before they become law.
+If supervisors approve the measures, they will require a subsequent vote before becoming law.

 “Young people have almost indiscriminate access to a product that shouldn’t even be on the market,” said city attorney Dennis Herrera.
 Because the FDA hasn’t acted, he said, “it’s unfortunately falling to states and localities to step into the breach.”

-Since 2014, e-cigarettes have been the most commonly used tobacco product among young people in the country.
-The U.S. Centers for Disease Control reported that the number of middle and high school students who use tobacco products increased by 36% from 2017 to 2018, a rise attributed to the use of e-cigarettes.
+E-cigarettes since 2014 have been the most commonly used tobacco product among young people in the country.
+The U.S. Centers for Disease Control reported that the number of middle and high school students who use tobacco products increased by 36% from 2017 to 2018, a rise attributed to e-cigarette use.

 FDA spokesman Michael Felberbaum said in a statement that the agency will continue to “tackle the troubling epidemic of e-cigarette use among kids.”